1.1.6 Allegations Against Staff, Carers & Volunteers

 All allegations should be followed up regardless of whether the person involved resigns her/his post, responsibilities or a position of trust, even if the person refuses to co-operate with the process.
 In these circumstances, the need to make a referral to the Disclosure and Barring Service should be considered.'Compromise agreements', where a person agrees to resign without any disciplinary action and agreed future reference, must not be used in these cases.

 Response by Children's Social Care and Police CAIU

 The receiving agency (CAIU or Children's Social Care) must in turn:

-In cases where the local authority designated officer has not been involved in the referral, s/he must be informed immediately of the concerns.
+In cases where the LADO has not been involved in the referral, s/he must be informed immediately of the concerns.

-Arrangements for strategy discussions should be in accordance with 7.8, though:
+Arrangements for strategy discussions should be as follows:

 If the complex abuse procedures are applicable (see Organised and Complex Abuse) they take priority over those detailed below.